AyrA/YtStream/README.md

 The JSON files are only written to when you make changes to the settings, user accounts, or intermissions.
-The application can run on a readonly file system as long as you don't do that.

 **CAUTION!** Do not directly edit the JSON files while the application is running.
 The changes may not be reflected in the application, and they may be overwritten.